 The Company pays the Investment Manager an annual fee equal to expenses incurred in managing the investment portfolio.
 The amount of the fee was previously limited to a maximum of 1.05 per cent per annum of the Company's NAV, but as previously announced the Company and the Investment Manager agreed to remove that limit in November 2022.
 In addition, the Company has in place an incentive scheme that provides long-term rewards to employees of the Investment Manager.
-Further details of the incentive scheme are set Other than as disclosed above, the Company is not aware of any out in the Remuneration Committee report on page 95.
+Further details of the incentive scheme are set out in the Remuneration Committee report on page 95.